mvkessel16/sma_isoforms/README.md

 # Analysing SMN2 mRNA isoforms in spinal muscular atrophy using short-read RNA sequencing data
 This repository is associated with my MSc internship at UMCU.
 Here, I analyzed SMN2 transcripts isoforms in SMA.
-For this purpose, I created a Nextflow pipeline that contains the following main steps:
+For this purpose, I created a Nextflow pipeline for short-read RNA-seq that contains the following main steps:
 - Read alignment with HISAT2
 - Transcript assembly with Scallop2
 - Transcript quantification with Salmon